David Beckmann

-David Alexander Beckmann (born 27 April 2000) is a German racing driver currently signed to Avalanche Andretti Formula E and TAG Heuer Porsche Formula E Team as a reserve driver in Formula E.
+David Alexander Beckmann (born 27 April 2000) is a German professional racing driver who most recently competed in Cupra Kiro in Formula E. He previously competed in the FIA Formula 2 Championship for Charouz Racing System, Campos Racing, and Van Amersfoort Racing.

-Career
+Junior racing career

 Karting

-Beckmann began karting in 2008, collecting major karting wins in 2009, 2012 and 2014.
+Beckmann began karting in 2008, collecting major karting wins in 2009, 2012, and 2014.
 He remained in karting until 2014.

 Formula 4

-In 2015, Beckmann graduated to single seaters in ADAC Formula 4 and Italian F4, racing with Mücke Motorsport.
-He ended the seasons fourth in Italian F4 and fifth in ADAC Formula 4, as well as taking the rookie championship in the latter.
+In 2015, Beckmann graduated to single-seaters in ADAC Formula 4 and Italian F4, racing with Mücke Motorsport.
+He ended the season fourth in Italian F4 and fifth in ADAC Formula 4, taking the latter rookie's championship.

 FIA European Formula 3 Championship

-In December 2015, it was announced Beckmann would graduate to European Formula 3 for 2016, whilst continuing his collaboration with Mücke.
-On account of his age, Beckmann was forced to miss the first two rounds of the season, making his debut at the third round at Pau.
+In December 2015, Beckmann was announced to graduate to European Formula 3 for 2016, whilst continuing his collaboration with Mücke.
+Because of his age, Beckmann was forced to miss the season's first two rounds, making his debut at the third round at Pau.
 Nonetheless, Beckmann claimed a fastest lap and two podiums to finish seventh in the Rookie Championship and fifteenth overall.
 For 2017, Beckmann continued to race in European Formula 3, but switched to Van Amersfoort Racing.
-After three rounds where he failed to score a point with the outfit, Beckmann made a mid-season change to Motopark where he fared better, amassing 45 points and ending up 16th in his second year in the category.
+After three rounds where he failed to score a point with the outfit, Beckmann made a mid-season change to Motopark, where he fared better, amassing 45 points and ending up 16th in his second year in the category.

 GP3 Series

-For 2018 Beckmann partnered Juan Manuel Correa and Tatiana Calderón at Jenzer Motorsport in the final year of the GP3 Series.
-Having scored 12 points after the fourth round of the championship, Beckmann switched over to Trident.
-His results improved drastically, and the German achieved three race wins as well as another podium, which led him to fifth in the standings.
+For 2018, Beckmann partnered with Juan Manuel Correa and Tatiana Calderón at Jenzer Motorsport in the final year of the GP3 Series.
+Having scored 12 points after the fourth round of the championship, Beckmann switched to Trident.
+His results improved drastically, and the German achieved three race wins and another podium, leading him to fifth in the standings.